heyad/Eng_Diagrams/Readme.md

 The dataset was split into training and testing sets where 80% of the data was used for training and the remaining 20% for testing.
 The training set was then split into training and validation sets with ratios of 90% and 10% of the remaining training set respectively.
 The code for the CNN model training/ validation is available [here](notebook/)

+##### References

+If you use the dataset in this repository, please cite as follows:

+* E. Elyan, C.G.
+Moreno and P. Johnston, “Symbols in Engineering Drawings (SiED): An Imbalanced Dataset Benchmarked by Convolutional Neural Networks”, In 2020 International Joint Conference of the 21st EANN (Engineering Applications of Neural Networks), EANN 2020.
+Proceedings of the International Neural Networks Society, vol 2.
+Springer, Cham, DOI [https://doi.org/10.1007/978-3-030-48791-1_16](https://doi.org/10.1007/978-3-030-48791-1_16)

+For more advanced methods to handle engineering diagrams, please see:

+* E. Elyan, L Jamieson, A. A. Gombe, “Deep learning for symbols detection and classification in engineering drawings”, Neural Networks, 129:91-102, 2020, Elsevier, DOI [https://doi.org/10.1016/j.neunet.2020.05.025](https://doi.org/10.1016/j.neunet.2020.05.025)

 **Note**: Paper citation/ url to follow
 #### Comments / Questions